 In 2018, Maritime UK established the Women in Maritime programme to address gender fairness, equality and inclusion within the maritime sector.
 A Taskforce was created to bring together leaders from across the maritime sector to identify practical steps to increase the number of women in maritime, and crucially within senior roles across its shipping, ports, marine and business services industries.

 In 2019, the Minister for Transport released the Maritime 2050 People Route Map which celebrated the work of Women in Maritime and called for Maritime UK to expand on these foundations to develop Diversity in Maritime.
-Women in Maritime will continue to operate as an open network, and we call upon the sector to get involved.
+Women in Maritime continues to operate as an open network, and we call upon the sector to get involved.